-- If the school district is seeking detention, it must prepare a proposed order imposing it (Attachment 13). - Otherwise, the school district must prepare proposed order imposing other sanctions (Attachment 12).
+- If the school district is seeking detention, it must prepare a proposed order imposing it (Attachment 13). - Otherwise, the school district must prepare a proposed order imposing some other type of sanctions (Attachment 12).

-If, after a contempt hearing is scheduled, the school district decides it is inappropriate or unnecessary to go through with the hearing, the district must file the following:
+If, after a contempt hearing is scheduled, the school district decides it is unnecessary to go through with the hearing, the district must file the following: